atbcb/usab-uswds/foia/readme.md

-This directory used for the CSV and NEIM-XL formats of the FOIA annual report.
+This directory used for the PDF, CSV, and NEIM-XL formats of the FOIA annual report.

 The quarterly subdirectory holds quarterly FOIA reporting files per [DOJ Guidance for Quarterly FOIA Reporting](https://www.justice.gov/oip/blog/guidance-quarterly-foia-reporting).
+This reporting requirement ended in 2019.

 The most recent quarterly files might also be posted to this directory.
 The public facing URLs for those files are: